 The current Google-backed Android IDE is Android Studio.
-Based off of IntelliJ IDEA, Android Studio is the new foundation of Google’s efforts to give Android developers top-notch development tools.
+Based on IntelliJ IDEA, Android Studio is the new foundation of Google’s efforts to give Android developers top-notch development tools.

 The next chapter contains a section with instructions on how to set up Android Studio.

-Note, though, that Android Studio requires a fairly powerful development machine to work well: fast CPU, lots of RAM, and an SSD are all strongly recommended.
+Note, though, that Android Studio requires a fairly powerful development machine to work well: a fast CPU, lots of RAM (8GB or more), and an SSD are all strongly recommended.

 The preview of this section was fed to a gremlin, after midnight.